zitadel/zitadel/docs/docs/legal/terms-support-service.md

 ### Modification of services booked by you

-You may change or terminate Services or Subscriptions booked by you at any time.
-You may, where applicable, add more Services (e.g. add-ons) to your existing Services at any time.
+You may change or terminate Services booked by you at any time.
+Modifications will take effect in the next billing period, or as agreed otherwise between the Parties.
+Changing services booked by you requires a new PO, stating the new conditions of the services after Modification, to be accepted by the Parties.
+The standard billing period of this Agreement

 ### Due care